nascentxyz/simple-security-toolkit/development-process.md

   - Now that you are pretty confident in your implementation, throw a monkey at it.
 A good fuzz test should consider all valid inputs, and include as many state transition assertions as possible (think: is this function monotonically in/decreasing, should it be always less than something else,  etc.)
 8. Move back to step 4 if any bugs are found
 9. Write integration tests
   - Your feature now likely does exactly what you think it does.
 In a complex system, that is not enough.
 Ideally you have tested how it affects the entire system as well.
-Invariant tests are coming soon to [Foundry](https://github.com/foundry-rs/foundry), which should help integration style tests, but make do with what you can with fuzz tests on a broader basis (not just for a single function)
+Stateful testing with [Foundry](https://github.com/foundry-rs/foundry) and [Echidna](https://github.com/crytic/echidna) allows you to test system-wide invariants.
 10. Move back to step 4 if any bugs are found
 11. Cleanup documentation
 12. Setup CI